RishardDukes/portfolio/README.md

 ---

-I am a hardworker, making quirky ideas into working code.
+I am a hardworker, generating code for projects you can actually use...
 I have built numerical methods toolkits, computer vision pipelines, and ML demos—while also getting my hands dirty with practical IT tasks like connectivity checks and troubleshooting.
 I value clean, well-documented code and clear results.

 📫 **Contacts:**
 - [LinkedIn](https://www.linkedin.com/in/rishard-dukes/)